festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

     my_flux_bc = HeatFluxBC(subdomain=boundary, value=5)

-The :class:`festim.FixedTemperatureBC` class has two required arguments:

-* :code:`subdomain`: the surface subdomain where the heat flux is applied.
-* :code:`value`: The value of the heat flux in units W m\ :sup:`-2`.

 As for the fixed temperature boundary condition, the flux can be dependent on space and time: